A robust computational framework for the mixture-energy-consistent six-equation two-phase model with instantaneous mechanical relaxation terms: Numerical results with mechanical relaxation

 \subsection{Water cavitation tube}

 Next, we consider a water liquid-vapour cavitation (expansion) tube problem as presented in \cite{pelanti:2014}.
 The liquid, which we conventionally denote with phase $1$, contains a uniformly distributed small amount of vapour, i.e. phase $2$ (Table \ref{tab:phase2_init}).
 We focus on the instantaneous mechanical relaxation and we employ the fine mesh.
 The solution consists of two rarefactions propagating in opposite directions and producing a pressure decrease in the middle of the tube \cite{pelanti:2014}.
 An analytical solution is available for this test case.
 A good agreement is established between the different numerical strategies and with the analytical solution (Figure \ref{fig:double_rarefaction}).
 However, we notice visible differences in correspondence of the contact discontinuity (Figure \ref{fig:double_rarefaction}), in particular for what concerns the volume fraction and the mixture density.
-This result further confirms the robustness of the approaches employed in this work.
+For the sake of completeness, since an analytical solution is available, we perform a convergence test.
+The expected convergence rates are achieved (Table \ref{tab:relative_errors_double_rarefaction}).
+The deviation of the observed order on the finest meshes simply indicates that mesh convergence has been reached.
+These results further confirm the robustness of the approaches employed in this work.
 Indeed, this test case is characterized by low values of the vapour volume fraction $\alpha_{2}$ and can be subject to the formation of the vacuum state \cite{toro:2009}.